VWarlock/sublime-text-pdp11asm/README.md

 ## Product Info

-This plugin contains syntax definition for PDP-11 assembler language, code snippets (mostly for UKNC), its own shiny color theme.
+This plugin contains syntax definition for PDP-11 assembler language, code snippets, its own shiny color theme.
 Building system is mainly oriented on [macro11](https://github.com/shattered/macro11) assembler and [RT-11](http://zx-pk.ru/threads/24755-emulyator-rt-11.html) emulator.
 But of course you can use your own tools with a little fixes to configs.

 ![Screenshot](readme.png)